populationgenomics/talos/README.md

 ## **🔁 Reanalysis Mode**

 Talos is designed to support **automated, iterative reanalysis** of undiagnosed cohorts.
+To do this it reads the results of previous analyses, and integrates them into the latest report.
+This is currently done by reading/writing state files in a specific folder, which is set in the config file as `result_history`.
+This allows Talos to track which variants have been seen before, and which have not.

 ### **How it works:**